John Gorton: Retirement and death

 Gorton retired to Canberra, where he largely kept out of the political limelight.
 However, in March 1983, he congratulated Bob Hawke "for rolling that bastard Fraser" at that year's election.

 In 1977, Gorton was recruited to record a series of three-minute radio broadcasts on current affairs, titled "Sir John Gorton's viewpoints".
 He wrote and recorded around 400 segments over the following four years, which were syndicated and broadcast by over 80 radio stations around the country.
 His broadcasts covered a wide range of issues – he supported the decriminalisation of marijuana and prostitution, called on Australians to welcome Vietnamese boat people, opposed the creation of SBS, denounced "the cacophony known as modern music", opposed Aboriginal land rights, supported uranium mining, and opposed republicanism.
-He frequently criticised the Fraser Government, but grudgingly admired Fraser's ability to get his way as prime minister.
+He frequently criticised the Fraser government, but grudgingly admired Fraser's ability to get his way as prime minister.

+In 1989, Gorton was interviewed by Caroline Jones on her Radio National program, The Search for Meaning.

 In the 1990s, Gorton quietly rejoined the Liberal Party; John Hewson credited himself with "returning Gorton to the fold."
 In 1993, Gorton was invited to open the Liberal Party's campaign headquarters for the 1993 election.
 He endorsed Hewson's Fightback! package.
 In his old age he was rehabilitated by the Liberals; his 90th birthday party was attended by Prime Minister John Howard who said at the event: "He (Gorton) was a person who above everything else was first, second and last an Australian."
 Although he was back within Liberal circles, he never forgave Fraser; as late as 2002 he told his biographer Ian Hancock that he still could not tolerate being in the same room as Fraser.

 Gorton died at Sydney's St Vincent's Hospital at the age of 90 in May 2002.
 A state funeral and memorial service was held on 30 May at St Andrews' Cathedral where extremely critical remarks of Fraser, who was in attendance with wife Tamie, were delivered during the eulogy by Gorton's former Attorney-General Tom Hughes.
 Current and former Prime Ministers Howard, Gough Whitlam and Bob Hawke were also in attendance.
 Gorton was cremated after a private service and his ashes interred within the 'Prime Ministers Garden' at Melbourne General Cemetery.

 Personal life

-Marriages
+Marriages and family

 During a holiday in Spain while an undergraduate, Gorton met Bettina Brown of Bangor, Maine, United States.
 She was a language student at the Sorbonne.
 This meeting came about through Gorton's friend from Oxford, Arthur Brown, who was Bettina's brother.
 In 1935, Gorton and Brown were married in Oxford.
 After his studies were finished, they settled in Australia, taking over his father's orchard, "Mystic Park", at Lake Kangaroo near Kerang, Victoria.
 They had three children: Joanna, Michael, and Robin.
-Gorton's first wife died of cancer in 1983.
-In 1993, he remarried to Nancy Home (née Elliott), a long-time acquaintance.
+Bettina Gorton died of cancer in 1983.
+In 1993, he married again.
+His 2nd wife was Nancy Home (née Elliott), a long-time acquaintance.